raviprksh/JobApp/README.md

 ## Setup Backend
 - Open backend in your IDE
-- Update MySQL credentials in application.properties
+- Update postgresql credentials in application.properties
 - Run the Spring Boot application

 ## The app will run on: